1. How do I apply for Residence?

 All cooking devices must have automatic shutoff, be approved by CSA, and must not have an open element (for example hot plates and indoor grills are not permitted).
 All appliances will be checked for approval by a Residence staff member.

-Your Resident Advisors (RA's) are always organizing events that are educational and events that are strictly for fun.
+Your Resident Advisors (RAs) are always organizing events that are educational, fun, or social (or all of the above!).
 These events allow you to meet people in your new community.
-Check out bulletin boards located on each floor throughout the building, attend floor meetings, and let your RA know what type of activities you would like to see in Residence.
+Check out the events board in the front lobby, and posters located on each floor to find out about events.
+Attend floor meetings to hear more, and let your RA know what type of activities you would like to see in Residence.

 If you are disturbed at anytime of the day or night, before contacting the front desk, please try to talk to the resident(s) who is/are causing the disturbance first.
 Get to know your neighbours and build a respectful community.
 If the disturbance continues notify the front desk and a manager or RA will help you reach an acceptable volume by speaking to the resident(s).
 At the same time, remember to be reasonable with the level of volume you produce as well.